-In this context, it should also be noted that false declarations in the proposal forms, in order to obtain EU funding, are grounds for suspension of payments, suspension of the grant and grant agreement termination, according to Article 30, 31 and 32 of the Grant Agreement.
+Evidence of false declaration in the proposal form, in order to obtain EU funding, are ground for suspension of payments, suspension of the grant and grant termination, according to art 30, 31 and 32 of the Grant Agreement.

-16. I would like to apply for a Transition project to further develop the results created by someone else (another project in which I did not participate).
+16. I would like to apply for a Transition project to further develop the results created by someone else (another project where I did not participate).
 What is the commitment letter from the relevant owner(s) of the result to be included in the proposal?

-Proposals to EIC Transition calls must build on results from an ongoing or recently finished project (linked project), funded from an eligible call asindicated in the Work Programme and the related project needs to be clearly identified in the first page of the proposal's Part B.
+Proposals must build on results from an ongoing or recently finished project (linked project), funded from an eligible call as indicated in the Work Programme and the linked project needs to be clearly identified in the first page of the proposal's part B.

-Proposals must include the confirmation that the applicants eligible for funding are the Intellectual Property Rights (IPR) owners or holders, or have the necessary rights to commercialise the results of the project for the whole duration of the EIC Transition project, as described in the proposal.
+Proposals must include the confirmation that the applicants are the Intellectual Property Rights (IPR) owner or holder, or have the necessary rights to commercialise the results of the project, as described in the proposal.

-The first page of the Part B application form must contain the template table to indicate, in the template table, the project which generated the results, and specify where the results haves been reported (in the periodic reporting for the project, the Horizon Results Platform, the Innovation Radar or CORDIS).
+The first page of the part B application must contain the template table to indicate the project which generated the result together with reference to where the result has been reported (in the periodic reporting, the Horizon results platform, the Innovation Radar or CORDIS).
 Removing the template table or failing to fill the required information may make the proposal ineligible.

-Applicants eligible for funding who are not the owner of the result to be further developed in the proposal must provide, in addition (as annex to be uploaded as separate file) a commitment letter from the relevant owner(s) of the result(s), which confirms the commitment of the owner of the linked project research result(s) to negotiate with you the applicant a fair, reasonable and non-discriminatory access to such results, including IPR, for the purpose of future commercial exploitation.
+Applicants that are not the owner of the result to be further developed in the proposal must provide, in addition (as annex to be uploaded as separate file) a commitment letter from the relevant owner(s) of the result(s), which confirms the commitment of the owner of the linked project research result(s) to negotiate with the applicant a fair, reasonable and non-discriminatory access to such results, including IPR, for the purpose of future commercial exploitation.